$1,500 Loan in Canada: Fast Online Approval

 Do I need a guarantor for a $1,500 loan?

-No. Most $1,500 loans are unsecured and do not require a guarantor.
+No, most $1,500 loans are unsecured and do not require a guarantor.
+In some cases, having a guarantor may improve approval chances or help secure better terms.

 Apply for a $1,500 Loan